What we know about the fatal ICE shooting in Minneapolis

 An ICE officer, "fearing for his life," then "fired defensive shots," McLaughlin said.

-City leaders said the woman was a legal observer of federal actions in the city and wasn't a target for an ICE-related arrest.

-In a news conference following the shooting, Homeland Security Secretary Kristi Noem described the driver's actions as an "act of domestic terrorism."
+In a news conference following the shooting, Noem described the driver's actions as an "act of domestic terrorism."

 Noem alleged the ICE officers had gotten stuck in snow and "were attempting to push out their vehicle" when "a woman attacked them and those surrounding them and attempted to run them over and ram them with her vehicle."

-In a social media post on Truth Social also claiming that the shooting was done in self-defense, President Trump alleged that the woman "viciously ran over the ICE Officer" before being shot.
+In a post on Truth Social, also claiming that the shooting was self-defense, Mr. Trump alleged that the woman "viciously ran over the ICE Officer" before being shot.
 However, a video clip from a local newscast that Mr. Trump attached to the post showed no sign that an officer had been run over.

 Video, witness accounts and local and state officials challenge federal claims